itn-trust/itn-did-spec/README.md

 The ITN DID is derived as follow:

-- A random 32 byte string is generated
+1. A random 32 byte string is generated
-- The seed is hashed using sha512
+2. The seed is hashed using sha512
-- An Ed25519 key pair is generated from the hash.
+3. An Ed25519 key pair is generated from the hash.
 The key pair will be used as the recovery key pair
-- The identifier of the `did:itn` is the first 16 bytes of the public key encoded into Base58 format.
+4. The identifier of the `did:itn` is the first 16 bytes of the recovery key pair's public key encoded into Base58 format.
+5. Prefix the generated identifier with `did:itn`

+All operations on the DID (update, revoke, recover) are signed by private recovery key and verified by public recovery key.
+Verification process also includes the DID identifier validation - having the public recovery key, the verifier repeats steps 4 and 5 on his side and makes sure the DID matches the recovery key.

 The format of ITN DID conform to the [W3C DID Core specification](https://www.w3.org/TR/did-core/).
 The W3C DID Core specification does not specify how a DID is generated, and leaves it up to the implementation provided it ensures uniqueness to a high degree of confidence.